-- (2) A notice served under subsection (1) shall- - (a) specify the grounds on which the Bank proposes to refuse or cancel the registration, and - (b) inform the person that the person may, within 21 days after the serving of the notice, make written representations to the Bank showing why the Bank should register the person, or not cancel the registration, as the case may be. - (3) Not later than 21 days after a notice is served on a person under subsection (1), the person may make written representations to the Bank showing why the Bank should register the person, or not cancel the registration, as the case may be. - (4) The Bank may- - (a) refuse to register a person under section 108B, or as the case may be, only after having considered any representations made by the person in accordance with subsection (3).
+- (2) A notice served under subsection (1) shall- - (a) specify the grounds on which the Bank proposes to refuse or cancel the registration, and - (b) inform the person that the person may, within 21 days after the serving of the notice, make written representations to the Bank showing why the Bank should register the person, or not cancel the registration, as the case may he - (3) Not later than 21 days after a notice is served on a person under subsection (1), the person may make written representations to the Bank showing why the Bank should register the person, or not cancel the registration, as the case may be. - (4) The Bank may- - (a) refuse to register a person under section 108B, or - (b) cancel a registration of a person under section 108C, as the case may be, only after having considered any representations made by the person in accordance with subsection (3).